ldipotetjob/httpsecurity/wso2AM_Docker.md

 2. Is not clear if we need to use ENV var in our WSO2 AM, for example when we need to configure our Production URL and our URL is dynamic.
 3. Is possible change the error levels?
 In docker the container write all levels (warn,info,error) perhaps only ERROR or WARN or any other combinations.
 4. If not possible the use of dns in our address because the user of Hazelcast what happend with all of our dynamic address that we need to use?
 We need to start our containers every time that other referenced address change.
+5. So is not clear in what scenarios is recommended clustering WSO2 product even the images indicating